hodyroff/scs-training/Virtualization/Maintenance.md

     - If they're not gone yet, you may need to remove them from the database as well
 * Charging customers for unusable volume may not create enthusiastic responses

-### Stuck loadbalancers
+### Stuck LoadBalancers
 * Loadbalancers can get stuck in `PENDING_CREATE` or `PENDING_DELETE`.
     - Stuck means that they remain in this state for more than a minute (and then never make any progress).
     - This happens relatively often with the amphora provider (driver)
-    - Fortunatey, the ovn provider does not expose this bad behavior much
+    - Fortunately, the ovn provider does not expose this bad behavior much
 * These can not be cleaned up by the user
 * There is no CLI command the author is aware of for the admin to set them to error or to delete them
 * The solution is to go in the database :-( and set them to error for deletion
-* Charging customers for stuck loadbalancers may not create enthusiastic responses
+* Charging customers for stuck loadbalancers may not create enthusiastic responses, so avoid it
-* Loadbalancer: There is a bug that makes the `octavia_api` container leaks file descriptors.
+* Known bug in octavia Loadbalancer (affecting ovn provider): The `octavia_api` container leaks file descriptors.
     - See <https://docs.openstack.org/cinder/2024.2/cli/cinder-manage.html>
     - Automated occasional (nightly) restarts of the `octavia_api` container will help to avoid customer impact
         * Alternatively you monitor the FD count or the `octavia_api` availability and restart when the problem approaches / arises